Devastating football injury in northern Minnesota puts Gophers, Vikings angst in perspective

 "Yeah, it's going to change Andrew's life somewhat," his dad said, "but the positive thing is you're not pushing him in a wheelchair."

-At 6-3, 230 pounds, he has played linebacker throughout his career.
+At 6-3 and 230 pounds, he has played linebacker throughout his career.
 But he's so gifted athletically that Spahn figured "I would be pretty stupid to not put him at quarterback" for his senior season.

 Thomsen received a scholarship offer from NDSU after impressing coaches at their summer camp.
 He was recruited to play defensive end.